l3enny/dissertation/README.md

 returning to Veusz instead).

-If I have done my job right, all you'll need is a (close to) bog standard LaTeX distribution (I am using some variety of TeX Live on Mac and GNU/Linux).
+If I have done my job right, all you'll need is a (close to) bog standard TeX distribution (I am using some variety of TeX Live on Mac and GNU/Linux).
 To compile, simply type:

     latexmk -pdflatex='xelatex %O %S' -pdf main.tex